JillieChang/Google-Project-Management/README.md

 What will the project cost?
 What are the benefits?

 **Make a plan**

 - create a budget
 - set the schedule team
 - establish your team
 - Determine roles and responsabilities
 - plan risk and change

+questions
+What are the major milestones?
+What tasks or deliverables make up each milestone?

 <ins> Phases in action: Executing and closing </ins>

-Execute and complete tasks
+**Execute and complete tasks**

-- Manage the progress
+- Manage the progress: monitor as members complete project tasks.
-- Communicate
+- Communicate: Break down any barriers that would slow or stop the team from completing tasks.
+Help keep the team aware of schedule and deliverable expectations.
 - make adjustments (allocations or resources)

-Close the project
+**Close the project**

 - Ensure all task are completed
 - comfirm acceptance of the project outcome
 - reflect on lessons learned (A restrospective is a change to note the best practices and learn how to manage the project more effectively the next time)
 - communicate results with stakeholders (VIP of the proyect)
 - celebrate completing the project (the effort)
 - formally move on from the project
+- Document the lessons you and your team learned during the project.